gulfiliz/gulfiliz.github.io/_posts/2025-07-13-crisis-in-physics.md

 that will tell us where to look.

 That data may be:
-the Hubble tension, if it persists.
+the Hubble tension, which has not subsided.
-The muon g-2, if the theory settles.
-A dark matter signal, if it appears.
+A dark matter signal, if direct detection finds one before the neutrino fog swallows the experiments.
 A gravitational wave background, if LISA detects it.
 A Higgs coupling deviation, if the ILC measures it.

+(The muon g-2 anomaly, once on this list, dissolved in 2025.
+Not because new physics was excluded, but because the theoretical prediction moved.
+This is itself a lesson.)

 Or something entirely unexpected.

-The history of physics suggests: when the breakthrough comes, it will not be where we expected.
+The history of physics suggests that when the breakthrough comes, it will not be where we expected.

 It will be in some anomaly
 that seemed minor,
-that was attributed to systematic error, that someone decided to take seriously —

-and could not explain
-with anything that already existed.
+that was attributed to systematic error, that someone decided to take seriously, and that could not be explained with anything that already existed.

 We are waiting.